Am I eligible to come to WYC for counselling?

 When will my counselling take place?

-Please note that we are closed on Fridays and at weekends.
+Please note that we are closed on weekends.

 Is there any charge for counselling?

-If you are able to make a contribution to the cost of your counselling sessions it will be gratefully received but there is no obligation for you to do so.
+If you are able to make a contribution to the cost of your counselling sessions it will be gratefully received however there is no obligation to do so.

 How long will each session be?